 How do you think it feels when you find out that you are being paid significantly less than one or more of your peers who has similar experience and is showing a similar level of performance?

 First, an employee may become resentful toward another more highly paid team member.
-But soon enough, that resentment will be focused toward the leadership and the organisation.
-This employee is far more likely to “check out” than one who feels they are paid well.
+But soon enough, the team member will focus their resentment toward the leadership and the organisation.
+This employee is more likely to “check out” than one who feels they are well paid.

 Offering low salaries shows short-term thinking

 Yes, right now, you are getting a “steal” by hiring Tom on a low salary.
 Soon Tom’s great performance is going to fade as he becomes dissatisfied.
-I’ve come across a number of situations where an employee is, quite frankly, being ripped off by an organisation.
+I’ve come across a number of situations where team members are being ripped off by an organisation.